How much does it cost to attend BSL?

-- Depending upon the information contained in your application, we may deviate from the minimum stated GPA and admit applicants with performance grades/GPA outside the parameters we seek for admission.
-These waiver, if any, will be made on a case-by-case basis for good cause.
+- Depending upon the information contained in a student’s application, we may deviate from the minimum stated GPA and admit applicants with performance grades/GPA outside the parameters we seek for admission.
+These waivers, if any, will be made on a case-by-case basis for good cause.

 What other factors influence admission decisions?

-- In addition to GPA we consider undergraduate degree/major, undergraduate school attended, life/work experience, and any personal challenges an applicant may face and overcome (mobility disabilities, sight/hearing impairment, education disabilities such as ADHD, etc.).
+In addition to GPA, we consider undergraduate degree/major, undergraduate school attended, life/work experience, and any personal challenges an applicant may face and have to overcome (mobility disabilities, sight/hearing impairment, education disabilities such as ADHD, etc.).

-What is the minimum GPA to remain in school?
+What is the minimum GPA requirement to remain in school?